-The Council set its budget requirement for 2022/23 at the budget meeting on 25 February 2022.
-This allowed for a net increase in reserves and balances of £3,023,705
+The Council set its budget requirement for 2024/25 at the budget meeting on 26 February 2024.
+This allowed for a net increase in reserves and balances of £6,638,890

-The following table compares the final figures for 2022/23 with the original budget.
+The following table compares the final figures for 2024/25 with the original budget.

 Original

 Budget Actual

 £,000 £,000

-Net expenditure on services 14,177 12,633
+Net expenditure on services 19,895 15,513

-Contribution to reserves 3,024 4,591
+Contribution to reserves 6,639 11,089

-Budget Requirement 17,201 17,224
+Budget Requirement 26,534 26,602

 Less:

-Business Rates Retention (5,610) (5,610)
+Business Rates Retention (14,039) (14,583)

-Other grants (1,931) (1,954)
+Other grants (4,686) (4,710)

-New Homes Bonus (2,168) (2,168)

-Council tax (7,492) (7,492)
+Council tax (7,809) (7,809)

 Contribution from reserves 0 0

-Deficit (Surplus) for the year 0 0
+Deficit (Surplus) for the year 0 (500)

-Net expenditure on services was £1.54m lower than the original budget.
-In the main, this was due to £1.3m additional income from interest relating to the Council's investments.
+Net expenditure on services was £4.3m lower than the original budget.
+In the main, this was due to £5.1m additional net income from interest relating to the Council's investments.
+Interest rates remain close to their peak and while the interest budget has been increased going forward, it remains prudent.

-Other areas where income was markedly higher or expenditure was lower than budget include, staffing variances of £108,920 and car parking income of £243,000.
-Conversely, an overspend of £176,000 was incurred on temporary accommodation for homeless families and there was a £208,000 under achievement on planning income.
+Other areas where income was markedly higher or expenditure was lower than budget include, benefit overpayment and legal/court fee recoveries of £219,000 and car parking income of £115,000.

+Conversely, a net overspend of £1.8m was incurred on temporary accommodation/homelessness prevention and there was a £168,000 under achievement on property income due to vacancies.

 There were several other smaller budget variances.
-Full details can be found in the report to Cabinet of 20 July 2023
+Full details can be found in the report to Cabinet of 24 July 2025.

-Because of the favourable outturn position, it was possible to increase planned transfer to earmarked reserves by an additional £1,567,000 which was used to largely replenish reserve spending incurred during the year.
+Because of the favourable outturn position, it was possible to increase planned transfer to earmarked reserves by an additional £4m which was used to largely increase capital reserves and replenish reserve spending incurred during the year as well as increasing the general reserve by £500,000.